Author Archives: Carolyn Moore

 And God knows what you are made of and God knows what you’ve been though.
 And that same God has never once given up on you, not even once.

-Carolyn Moore ~ Four Principles for a Healthier Short-Term Mission Experience
+Four Principles For A Healthier Short-Term Mission Experience by Carolyn Moore

 I am writing this while “on mission with Jesus in Ecuador,”* serving together with seventeen genuinely kind and faithful people from two churches in Georgia and the United Methodist seminary of Venezuela.
 We are being hosted by Sharon and Graham Nichols, who serve Christ through The Mission Society.